-Research Interests: Digital technology; STS; history of computing and technology; science fiction and futurism; 20th century U.S. history; Capitalism studies; history of information, statistics, and data science; history and sociology of money; cryptography; media studies; data subjectivity and privacy.
+Research Interests: Information and communcation technologies; STS; history of computing and technology; science fiction and futurism; 20th century U.S. political history; Capitalism studies; history statistics and data science; history and sociology of money; cryptography; media studies; data subjectivity and privacy.

 Gili Vidan is a PhD Candidate in the Department of the History of Science and research fellow at the Program on Science, Technology, and Society.
 Her work looks at digital technologies, changing notions of public trust and democratic governance, and narratives of crisis and future-making in the US.
-Vidan's dissertation traces technical attempts to solve the problems of trust and transparency, with a focus on the development of electronic payment systems and public key cryptography in late 20th- and early 21st-century US.
-She is an affiliate of the Berkman Klein Center for Internet and Society, a doctoral associate of the Science, Religion, and Culture Program at the Harvard Divinity School, a Lemelson Center Fellow, and a 2018-19 Edmond J. Safra Graduate Fellow in Ethics.
-Vidan has served as a teaching fellow for courses on digital technology and culture, science and law in the US, and global science fiction.
+Vidan's dissertation traces technical attempts to solve the problems of trust and transparency, with a focus on the development of electronic authentication systems and public key cryptography in late 20th- and early 21st-century US.
+Her research received support from the Lemelson Center for the Study of Invention and Innovation at the Smithsonian Institute, the Edmond J. Safra Center for Ethics, the Charles Warren Center for Studies in American History, the Charles Babbage Institute, and the Microsoft Research Social Media Collective.
+She is the recipient of the 2019-20 Ambrose Monell Funded Fellowship in Technology and Democracy.
+Vidan has served as a teaching fellow for courses on digital technology and culture, science, technology and law in the US, and postcolonial science fiction.
 She holds a MSc in Social Science of the Internet from the University of Oxford and an AB in Social Studies from Harvard.

-"Checks and Balances: Privacy, Payments, and the Public Interest in the Development of 1970s US Electronic Funds Transfer Systems."
-Science and Democracy Network Annual Meeting.
-(Munich, June 29, 2018).
+“Checks and Balances: Privacy, Payments, and the Public Interest in the Development of 1970s US Electronic Funds Transfer Systems,” American Historical Association (Chicago, IL, January 6, 2019).

 BA., Social Studies, Harvard University